lancelothk/BSPAT/BSPAT_standAlone/README.md

 │   └── demoReference.fasta
 └── target.bed
 ```
 All following command are executed in demo folder.
 Assuming BSPAT, Bismark, and Bismark required softwares are setup properly(added to $PATH).
+You can also execute commands through relative path, e.g. ../bin/BSPAT, which assume bin folder is in the same level of demo folder.

 ## 3.1 run bismark
 ```
 >bismark_genome_preparation ref